The Co-operative Bank plc is authorised and regulated by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.

 The Board sets the Bank’s strategy and approves plans presented by management for the achievement of the strategic objectives it has set.
 It determines the nature and extent of the significant risks it is willing to take in achieving its strategic objectives and is responsible for ensuring maintenance of sound risk management and internal control systems.

-The Bank’s Chairman is a Non-Executive Director who leads the Board in the determination of its strategy and in the achievement of its objectives.
-The Chairman takes personal responsibility for organising the business of the Board, ensuring its effectiveness and setting its agenda.
-The Chairman has no involvement in the running of the day to day business of the Bank.
+The Bank’s Chair is a Non-Executive Director who leads the Board in the determination of its strategy and in the achievement of its objectives.
+The Chair takes personal responsibility for organising the business of the Board, ensuring its effectiveness and setting its agenda.
+The Chair has no involvement in the running of the day to day business of the Bank.
 His role is to facilitate the effective contribution of Directors, constructive relations between the Executive and Non-Executive Directors, ensure Directors receive accurate, timely and clear information and that there is effective communication with shareholders.
-The division of responsibilities between the Chairman and the Chief Executive is clearly defined and approved by the Board.
+The division of responsibilities between the Chair and the Chief Executive is clearly defined and approved by the Board.

 The Board has approved a schedule of Matters Reserved for the Board and authorities delegated to the Chief Executive Officer (CEO).
 The full schedule of Matters Reserved for the Board is available on the Bank’s website.
 Such reserved matters include decisions on strategic and long term objectives, the approval of published financial statements, major acquisitions and disposals, significant investments and other capital expenditure, and approval of the Bank’s risk appetite and it’s Risk Management Framework.